 Click to expand budget timeline

-Weather and Air Chemistry Research - OAR Weather and Air Chemistry Research is funded at $113.5M, nearly equal to FY 2017 enacted.
+Weather and Air Chemistry Research - OAR Weather and Air Chemistry Research is funded at $133.6M, which is a $1.7M decrease from FY 2019 enacted.

-Ocean, Coastal and Great Lakes Research - Ocean, Coastal and Great Lakes Research is funded at $205.8M, an increase of $13.0M from FY 2017 enacted.
+Ocean, Coastal and Great Lakes Research - Ocean, Coastal and Great Lakes Research is funded at $228.5M, which is an increase of $10M above the FY 2019 enacted.

 OAR Procurement, Acquisition and Construction (PAC)